Des Moines Return to Work Issues Attorney

 Returning to work after an on-the-job injury is a stressful time.
 Your employer and their insurance carrier want you to return to work as soon as possible—often before you are ready to do so.
 Why?
 Because it costs them less to have you come back to work instead of continue to receive benefits, and it portrays your injury as less severe than it might actually be.

-If you are having any issues with returning to work, turn to a Des Moines workers' compensation lawyer who can fight for your rights and protect your best interests.
+If you are having any issues with returning to work, turn to a Des Moines return to work lawyer who can fight for your rights and protect your best interests.
 At King Law, PLLC, Attorney Mark King has over two decades of legal experience, including past experience in employer and insurance defense.
 He has an intimate, firsthand knowledge of how these entities operate—and he knows how to fight back.

 Understanding Your Rights